awesto/django-shop/docs/tutorial/intro.rst

 	(shoptutorial)$ git clone https://github.com/jrief/django-shop
 	(shoptutorial)$ cd django-shop
 	(shoptutorial)$ pip install -r requirements/common.txt
+	(shoptutorial)$ pip install -e .
+	(shoptutorial)$ npm install
+	(shoptutorial)$ bower install

 these statements will setup an environment, which runs a demo shop out of the box.

+You may or populate the database with your own products, or, if you're impatient start with :ref:`quickstart` which is shipps with some prepared data.

 .. _create-demo-database:

 Create a database for the demo
 ------------------------------